Nyanyan/Egaroucid/web_resources/en/library/index.md

 You can use Egaroucid's search engine as a standalone library independent from GUI / Console.
 This API is experimental and may change in future versions.

+## AI Usage Notice

+The Egaroucid library interface was created with assistance from the AI agent Codex.
+The Japanese and English versions of this library page were drafted by AI and edited by Nyanyan.

 ## Introduction
 The Egaroucid library provides the following features: